m-housh/Dockerfiles/devpi-client/bin/README.md

 Devpi Utility Script
 ====================

-This utility is used as a convenience helper to start `mhoush/docker-devpi-client`.
+This utility is used as a convenience helper to start `mhoush/devpi-client`.
 Which performs `devpi-client` commands inside a docker container.
-This script is written for OS X, so may require some items to be removed if using docker on another platform.
-It is also write for `zsh` however should work in `bash` as well.
+This script is written for OS X and docker-machine, however should be portable, with some minor adjustments.

 ### Settings
 ---